23 Studies That Prove Chiropractic Works

 Proof #2: It relieves neck pain.

 Neck pain is another common reason to visit a chiropractor, and evidence shows that the type of care offered by chiropractors is safe and effective.
-One study showed a marked improvement in chiropractic care for those experiencing non-traumatic chronic neck pain.
+One study showed a marked improvement from chiropractic care for those experiencing non-traumatic chronic neck pain.

 Proof #3: It relieves muscle tension.

 Chiropractors use massage to help relieve muscle tension with great effectiveness.
 Chiropractic massage is different from standard massage therapy in several ways.
 Perhaps the most important is the number of schooling chiropractors receive.
-Chiropractic massage is often used with other chiropractic modalities, such as spinal and joint manipulation, to help relieve what may be causing the muscle tension in the first place.
+Chiropractic massage is often used in conjunction with other chiropractic modalities, such as spinal and joint manipulation, to help relieve what may be causing the muscle tension in the first place.

 Proof #4: It treats headaches.

 Headaches are believed to be caused by a wide variety of factors, including diet, alcohol, stress, lack of sleep, hormones, and even genes.
-While chiropractic care hasn’t proven effective for all types of headaches, it does help limit many of the common causes.
+While chiropractic care hasn’t proven effective for all different types of headaches, it does help limit many of the common causes.
 Since chiropractic care can help improve sleep, reduce stress, and even help with nutrition tips, it’s not uncommon for patients to experience headache relief with continued care.

 Proof #5: It reduces muscle spasms.